JontAmazon/playwright-practice/README.md

 - Contacting customer support

 ## FEATURES:
+  - Daily Job via GitHub Actions that executes all tests and commits the test result to a separate branch.
   - LoginPage: a basic Page Object Model abstraction to handle login.
   - Fixture for easy login.
   - Fixture for automatically logging any client-side JavaScript console errors and warnings, even if the test passes.